The Black Album (The Damned album)

-The Black Album is the fourth studio album by English punk rock band the Damned, and the first to feature Paul Gray on bass guitar.
+The Black Album is the fourth studio album by the English punk rock band the Damned, and the first to feature Paul Gray on bass guitar.
 It was released on 3 November 1980 by Chiswick as a double album, with "Curtain Call" filling the whole of side 3, and a selection of live tracks recorded at Shepperton Studios at a special concert for Damned fan club members on side 4.
-The song "13th Floor Vendetta" paid tribute to the film The Abominable Dr. Phibes (1971), opening with the lyrics "...the organ plays to midnight on Maldine Square tonight".

-Music
+The album peaked at No. 29 on the UK Charts.

+Background

-The Black Album represented a change in the career of the group and an expansion of their sound.
+The Black Album represented a change in the career of the group and an expansion of their sound with psychedelic elements.
 AllMusic critic Ned Raggett noted that "some of the numbers show the band following their original punk vein, but by this point the four...were leaving straight, three-chord thrash to the cul-de-sac revivalists", and that it was "a chance for the band to try everything from straightforward rock to gentler atmospherics".
 Raggett described "Wait for the Blackout" as a "dramatic psych/punk surge" with "overtly-serious goth affectations", and qualified "Drinking About My Baby" as "goofy but still enjoyable".
 Captain Sensible later said that Dave Vanian's vocals were moving to a darker direction, and stated "It is goth; we didn't set out to do that but that is just the way it is.
 He did have a hearse, he was a gravedigger".

+The song "13th Floor Vendetta" paid tribute to the film The Abominable Dr. Phibes (1971), opening with the lyrics "...the organ plays to midnight on Maldine Square tonight".

+Hans Zimmer German film score composer and music producer contributed to the album.
+In 1980, Zimmer co-produced a single, "History of the World, Part 1", with, and for The Damned, which was also included on The Black Album which carried the description of his efforts as "Over-Produced by Hans Zimmer."

+Release

+Initially, Chiswick issued Wait for the Blackout instead of The History of the World (Part 1) as a single to promote The Black Album (1980) in Spain, with "Dr Jekyll & Mr Hyde" as the B-side.
+In 1982, their Big Beat budget imprint reissued the track as a single in the UK, despite The Damned having left the label two years previously.
+The B-side was provided by Damned guitarist Captain Sensible's spin-off project, Captain Sensible and the Softies, in the form of "Jet Boy Jet Girl".
+This was a cover version of the 1977 recording by Elton Motello, which shared its backing track with Plastic Bertrand's "Ça plane pour moi".
+The writing credit for Ward refers to Motello, real name Alan Ward, not ex-Damned bass player Algy Ward.

+"Wait for the Blackout" was covered by The Goo Goo Dolls for the Tommy Boy soundtrack.
+It finally saw release on The Goo Goo Dolls' Greatest Hits Volume 2, released on August 19, 2008.
+It was covered by Alkaline Trio on BYO Split Series, Vol. 5 as well as on the 2007 release Remains.